Keep patients at home and monitor their COVID-19 symptoms and risk

 Daily SMS monitoring

 Patients on the program are automatically sent a survey twice daily, or at the desired frequency, prompting them to report whether they face difficulty breathing.
+Alternatively, patients can be equipped with pulse oximeter readings and asked to text back results.
 If responses indicate the patient could be deteriorating, they are added to an urgent call list.
 Monitoring stops only after the patient has been low risk for a number of consecutive days.

 Centralized dashboard for providers